ku-sldg/plih/_simple/2-Testing-AE.md

 $$\forall x:Int \cdot (p (f x))$$

 This tells us that for every integer $x$, $p$ holds for $f x$.
-(This is actually an easy proof, but for discussion let's assume we  have only testing available to us.)
+(This isan easy proof, but for discussion let's assume we only have testing available to us.)

-To test `p` we can easily write a function:
+To test `p` we can write a function:

 ```haskell
 \x -> (p (f x))